By Jacques Harmse, National Franchise & Technical Manager at Autoboys

 Its features include motorised target height adjustment, adaptive systems for automatic compensation of vehicle positioning, measurement via high precision laser distance meters, minimised process times, an online update function, an ultralight radar calibration panel as well as a 65” full HD monitor.

-Highly experienced technicians are on-site to carry out calibrations, and ultimately the Brain Bee device saves both time and money while providing the highest quality work.
+Highly experienced technicians are on-site to carry out calibrations, and ultimately the Mahle device saves both time and money while providing the highest quality work.

 At Autoboys, we believe that this technology will benefit the aftermarket by ensuring a higher standard of windscreen calibration in South Africa.
 And as this technology develops, we believe that a greater awareness of this vital technology will become ever-more crucial to our market.